 Pancreatic cancer is a cancer that starts in the pancreas, which is a gland that produces digestive juices and insulin, as well as other hormones to do with digestion.
-The part which produces the digestive juices is called the exocrine pancreas and the part which produces hormones, including insuline, is called the endocrine pancreas.
-Cancers that develop from these two parts can behave different and cause different symptoms.
+The part which produces the digestive juices is called the exocrine pancreas and the part which produces hormones, including insulin, is called the endocrine pancreas.
+Cancers that develop from these two parts can behave differently and cause different symptoms.
 Around 9,600 people in the UK get pancreatic cancer each year.
 It is more common in older people with almost half of all new cases diagnosed in people aged 75 and over.
 Pancreatic cancer can start in the head, body or tail of the pancreas.
 There are different types of cells in the pancreas.
 Most pancreatic cancers are the exocrine type.
 More than 8 out of 10 exocrine pancreatic cancers are adenocarcinomas.
-Rarer types of exocrine pancreatic cancr includes cystic tymours and cancer of the aciniar cells.
+Rarer types of exocrine pancreatic cancer includes cystic tumours and cancer of the acinar cells.
 Endocrine tumours are uncommon and are also called pancreatic neuroendocrine tumours (PNETS) or islet cells tumours.
 Other rare types of cancer of the pancreas are pancreatoblastoma, sarcomas of the pancreas and lymphoma.

 Neuroendocrine tumours generally have a better outlook than exocrine pancreatic tumours.
-The following statistics are from an American study looking at patients diagnosed between 1985 and 2004.
-Generally, 55% of patients who have surgery for an early stage tumour survive for 5 years or more and around 15% of people who are unable to have surgery survive for 5 years or more.
+The following statistics are from an American study looking at patients diagnosed between 1985 and 2004; Generally, 55% of patients who have surgery for an early stage tumour survive for 5 years or more and around 15% of people who are unable to have surgery survive for 5 years or more.

 The University of Cambridge Pancreatic Cancer Centre brings researchers in basic and clinical science together with surgeons, physicians and nurses who treat pancreatic cancer at Addenbrooke's Hospital, in a multi-disciplinary approach to translational research to improve patient outcomes.